Most dental technology platforms use insurance verification every day. Very few have ever been taught how it actually works.

 To answer that accurately, a system must:

-Most people assume this happens in one step.
+Most assume this happens in one step.
 It doesn’t.

 Each of these steps introduces assumptions, and the system rarely fails loudly when an assumption is wrong.
-This is why insurance verification rarely “breaks”—it fails quietly.
+This is why insurance verification rarely “breaks”—

 Dental insurance verification starts with payer and plan identification—and this is where many problems quietly begin.